Ty Majeski: Racing career

-Early years (2004–2011)
+Early years

 Majeski was born on August 18, 1994, and began racing as a nine-year-old on dirt karts in 2004 at Hi-Go Raceway near his hometown of Seymour, Wisconsin.
 Majeski's first win came on his tenth birthday.
 In his first eight races, he had won three features.
 He eventually was racing at several different tracks in his home area: GSR Kartway near Clintonville, Wisconsin, Hi-Go Raceway in Cecil, Wisconsin and Meadowview Kartway by Hilbert, Wisconsin.
 Between 2005 and 2009, he won five track titles and 84 features.
 By the time he turned 15, he had won a national championship in the Mid-American National Series.
 In karting, he had won six national championships, three state championships, and five track titles.
 In 2009, Majeski took second overall in the National Indoor Championship at Batesville, Mississippi; he won three of five events which caught the attention of Bobby Waltrip, the brother of Darrell and Michael Waltrip.
 In 2009, Waltrip arranged for Majeski to test an asphalt late model race car at Hickory Motor Speedway.
 After Majeski got used to driving the car, he was posting lap times quicker that the car's normal driver; Waltrip wanted Majeski to move to North Carolina for the 2009 racing season but his family did not want to move.

 Majeski ended up remaining in Wisconsin and started racing limited late models in Wisconsin at Pathfinder Racing Chassis / JJ Motorsports Racing as a teammate to Ross Kenseth.
 He raced a various tracks for the 2010 season including Columbus 151 Speedway, Dells Raceway Park, and Madison International Speedway with former NASCAR Busch Series driver Jason Schuler as his crew chief.
 Majeski joined the Big 8 Late Model Series tour in 2011.
 He won three races including the Big 8 race at the National Short Track Championship weekend at Rockford Speedway.